 - At the top right corner of the Veeam Service Provider Console window, click Configuration.

-- In the configuration menu on the left, click Portal Users.
+- In the configuration menu on the left, click Roles and Users and navigate to Local Users.

 - At the top of the user list, click New.